VlaadX/VlaadX/README.md

 ### RAG using AWS Bedrock and AWS Polly
 A system using AWS Bedrock and AWS Polly creates a "smart assistant" that answers questions based on your private documents and speaks the answers aloud.
 It uses Retrieval-Augmented Generation (RAG) to find relevant information in your files before generating a response, ensuring the answers are accurate and context-specific.

+The entire workflow is orchestrated by an AWS Lambda function, exposed securely through Amazon API Gateway.
+The architecture was meticulously designed for efficiency and low cost, maximizing the use of the AWS Free Tier and offloading the expensive Speech-to-Text processing to the browser's native Web Speech API.
+This project serves as a practical demonstration of building scalable, cost-effective, and cutting-edge AI solutions on the cloud.
 ### [RAG AWS repository link](https://github.com/VlaadX/RAG-AWS)